 Mr. Hua is responsible for managing IFC’s financial position, safeguarding its international triple-A rating, and maintaining its standing as a premier issuer in the global capital markets.
 He oversees liquid assets, market borrowings, and derivate exposures totaling over $100 billion.

 Under Mr. Hua’s leadership, IFC focuses on capital market development in emerging markets, through pioneering transactions such as a first-in-kind global Indian rupee program that set a benchmark yield curve for the offshore rupee markets, and market-opening local currency bonds in Armenia, Costa Rica, China, Nigeria, Rwanda, and many other countries.

 Mr. Hua is also responsible for IFC’s loan syndications and co-investment program which has mobilized over $50 billion for private sector development.

 Prior to joining IFC, Mr. Hua served as Deputy Treasurer at the Asian Development Bank in Manila.
 He previously held a number of positions in the treasury departments of ADB, the United Nations Development Program in New York, and the African Development Bank in Abidjan.

-Mr. Hua holds a B.S. in Chemical Engineering from Qingdao University of Science and Technology, an MBA Finance from the University of Texas at Arlington, and a Master of Public Administration (MPA) from Columbia University.
+Mr. Hua, a Chinese national, started his career in 1983 with China National Chemical Construction Corporation.
+He holds a B.S. in Chemical Engineering from Qingdao University of Science and Technology, an MBA Finance from the University of Texas at Arlington, and a Master of Public Administration (MPA) from Columbia University.